Rules, Regulations & FAQs

 Will the course be marked?

-Where do I pick up my packet for the SBT GRVL Saturday Ride?
+• Where do I pick up my packet for SBT GRVL?

 What days and times can I pick up my packet?